Xenijo/incognito-is-a-virus/README.md

 100% Sure: IPAddress, ComputerName

-50% Sure (Not done with my decompiling investigation yet): get_Version, get_Platform
+50% Sure (Not done with my decompiling investigation yet): get_Version, get_Platform (Used for getting os)
 # 4.IDA